davidadarme/davidadarme/how-to-use-obsidian.md

 3. You can write here normally but it's recommended to know simple markdown rules.
 4. Here, you type your title note.
 5. Press enter and write whatever you want
-6. After that
-7. So, let's get use some basics rules
+6. After that, let's get use some basics rules
 	1. Type # (number sign) to create headings
 	2. Type --- (hyphen) to create horizontal lines
 	3. Type | (slash) plus space to create tables in markdown format